cleyfobre/reminding-docs/1_Projects/WAS 스레드 깊이 알기.md

    - **Example**: `http-nio-8080-exec-1`, `http-nio-8080-exec-2`, etc.

 ### 2. **Undertow**

+XNIO is an I/O library created by JBoss (Red Hat) specifically designed to be lightweight and efficient for non-blocking I/O operations.
+Undertow’s worker threads and I/O threads are managed through this custom system, which has finer control over thread allocation, scheduling, and interaction with non-blocking I/O

    - **IO Threads**:
      These threads handle I/O operations (like accepting requests) and are named `XNIO-<instance>-I/O-<number>`.
      - `<instance>` is an identifier for the XNIO instance (typically `1`).